What is a sampling error?

 - Increase sample size: A larger sample size results in a more accurate result because the study gets closer to the actual population size.

 - Divide the population into groups: Test groups according to their size in the population instead of a random sample.
-For example, if people of a specific demographic make up 20% of the population, make sure that your study is made up of this variable.
+For example, if people of a specific demographic make up 20% of the population, make sure that your study is made up of this variable to reduce sampling bias.

 - Know your population: Study your population and understand its demographic mix.
 Know what demographics use your product and service and ensure you only target the sample that matters.